Dave Wilkins 8th Dan

 Lauren began initially in 1973 and reached the level of 2nd kyu.
 She stopped training to start a family.
 After three children and twelve years later Lauren started training again on the request of her children who were interested in karate.
 Within twelve months she attained her 1st kyu and her children were all training too.
 As a testimony to her and her families dedication, spirit and skill levels, within five years her three children all became black belts.

-Reaching the level of 4th Dan in Shotokan in 2002 having passed her grade under Master Taiji Kase she is one of the highest ranked women in Kase Ha Shotokan Karate in the UK and nine years later passes 5th Dan under Isamu Arakaki in Okinawa, Japan
+Reaching the level of 4th Dan in Shotokan in 2002 having passed her grade under Master Taiji Kase she is one of the highest ranked women in Kase Ha Shotokan Karate in the UK, In 2011 she was awarded 5th Dan after a U.K grading and then graded 5th Dan under Isamu Arakaki in Okinawa, Japan.

 Lauren is CRB checked.
 Disclosure no: 001145224506